-Spices have a long and storied history in various cultures around the world—indeed, the trade of spices from Asia into Europe created one of the most significant loci of cultural interchange over thousands of years after Rome.
-Cuisines are profoundly impacted by the spices common to a region, or favored from longstanding trade routes.
-What would Indian cooking be without cardamom pods, or Jamaican recipes be without the many-flavored kick of allspice?
+Spices have a long and storied history in cultures around the world.
+The trade of spices from Asia into Europe created one of the most significant cultural interchanges in history.
+Cuisines are profoundly influenced by the spices common to a region, or they are favored from longstanding trade routes.
+What would Indian cooking be without cardamom pods or Jamaican recipes be without the many-flavored kick of allspice?

-This chart will help you choose substitutions or alternatives that should work with your recipe.
-Realize that the flavor will not be as originally intended in the recipe.
-We’ve selected flavors that should harmonize or hint at the original.
-As such, it is wise to begin your substitution with half the specified recipe amount and then adjust to your own personal tastes.
-You should always feel free to adjust and add to any recipe to suit yourself and your family.
-Who knows?
-You just might create a new family favorite!
+This chart will help you choose substitutions or alternatives that work with your recipe.
+The flavor will not be as originally intended in the recipe, but the selected flavors should harmonize or hint at the original.
+Even so, the wise cook begins a substitution with just half the specified recipe amount.
+Taste as you go and then adjust as needed.

-Cinnamon, cassia, dash of nutmeg or mace, or a dash of cloves
+- Allspice - substitute cinnamon, cassia, a dash of nutmeg or mace, or a dash of cloves

-Nutmeg or allspice (use only 1/4 of the amount)
+- Cinnamon - substitute nutmeg or allspice (use only 1/4 the recipe amount of allspice)

-Wasabi powder (1/4 to 1/2 as much since it’s hotter), horseradish powder, 1 teaspoon dry mustard powder = 1 Tablespoon prepared mustard
+- Mustard - substitute wasabi powder (using only 1/4 to 1/2 as much as the recipe calls for since it is hotter), horseradish powder, or dry mustard powder using the equivalent 1 teaspoon dry mustard powder = 1 tablespoon prepared mustard

 - Nutmeg - substitute cinnamon, ginger or mace